darvell/codex-pool/README.md

 **codex-pool** handles it:
 - Distributes sessions across all your accounts for each service
 - Routes to whichever account has capacity
-- Pins conversations to the same account (no context loss)
+- Pins conversations to the same account (ensures standard cached token performance)
 - Auto-refreshes tokens before they expire
 - Tracks usage so you can see who's burning through quota